Annual Youth Awards

 How do we select the recipients?

-To be considered for an award, a nominee should:
+To be considered for an award, a nominee must:

 - not have received an award in the same category within the last three years